alces-flight/ghpc-docs/03-create-a-cluster.md

 The Controller node requires an IP on the Domain Network.
 This can be anything in the 10.178.0.0/19 range.
 The range 10.178.31.1 - 10.178.31.254 is reserved for network booting.

-1. Generate cluster & controller configuration (TO DO: Probs could auto-step through Domain Network & Cluster Network assignment to reduce chance for input issues?)
+1. Generate cluster & controller configuration
     - This requires the following information:
         - `CLUSTERNAME`: Your chosen name for the cluster you're creating
         - `CONTROLLER_ADMIN_IP`: The IP address for the controller to use on the admin subnet (10.178.0.0/19) of the GHPC network